-This goes without saying, but the title of your post should always be keyword rich.
+This goes without saying – the title of your post should always include your keyword.
 That same keyword needs to also be placed within the first paragraph of your article.
-You’ve now done your job so don’t stress about using your keyword over and over in your post.
-This is referred to as “keyword stuffing,” and Google doesn’t like it so don’t do it!
+You’ve now done your job so don’t stress about using your keyword over and over within your post.
+This is referred to as “keyword stuffing,” and Google doesn’t like it so don’t do it.

 Keywords help the search engines understand what your content is about.
 Once they know this information, you’re more likely to get ranked.
-Titles are important elements for readers, letting them know the crux of the content.
+Titles are important elements for readers, they let them know the crux of the content.
 In fact, the title may be the most important SEO ranking metric.

-Images are essential elements to any great article, and will greatly enhance your blog posts, helping to convey your message.
-You may not know this, but images can either be SEO friendly or not.
-Adding Alt tags improves SEO so be sure and include these tags on every single image.
+Images are essential elements to include within your content.
+Visuals graphics greatly enhance content and help to convey your message.
+You may not know this, but images can either be SEO-friendly or not.
+Adding alt tags improves SEO so be sure and include these tags on every single image you use.

-Alt tags help the visually impaired who are using screen readers.
+A key function of alt tags is to help the visually-impaired who are using screen readers.
 An alt tag is not technically a tag, but rather a description of the image.
-It serves two purposes: to aid those who are blind, and to enhance SEO.
+It serves two purposes: to aid those who are blind and to enhance SEO.
 A screen reader will skip over the image if there is no alt tag.

 Internal links point to content that resides on your site, and is a key SEO metric.
 Links that share the same domain would be considered internal links.

-Google will crawl your site more efficiently when you include internal links, and your rankings for specific keywords will also improve.
+Google will crawl your site more efficiently if you include internal links, and your rankings for specific keywords will also improve.
 Surprisingly, adding internal links is often overlooked, which is unfortunate, because they can improve SEO.
 Below is an example of an internal link I’ve used in this post.
-When someone clicks on it, they’ll be directed to another post on this same site:
+When someone clicks on it, they’ll be directed to another post on my blog.

-An external link is a link pointing away from your website.
+An external link is a link that points away from your website.
 In the example below, I’m linking to Jaaxy:

 External links are important for indexing and crawling.
-Externally linking to trustworthy authority sites will improve the credibility of your website.
-Remember, that the links need to be relevant to your content.
-It will help your SEO if you link to sites that are high ranking.
+Externally linking to trustworthy authority sites will improve the credibility of your website, while boosting SEO.
+Remember, the links should to be relevant to your content.

 Another purpose of external links, also called outbound links, is connection.
-If an authority site sees you’re linking to them, they’ll likely return the favor.
-This will further add to your credibility, and the value of your site’s content.
+If an authority site sees that you’re linking to them, they’ll likely return the favor.
+This will further add to your credibility and the value of your site’s content.
 One external link per post will do the trick.